drbean/curriculum/speaking/test/solution/slides.md

 _____(33) back? _____(34) really busy _____(35) and _____(36) need
 you to call me _____(37).
 I _____(38) go on _____(39) without my bank card.
 This is Marsha Syms at _____(40).
 Thanks.

+# Plan of work

+# Stages--preparation, practice, test

+## Problems and solutions

+* share call about problem in English
+* discuss problem--solution in English
+* offer problems and solutions for class to discuss

+## Practice

+Each person prepares their problem and solution.

+### Roles

+* One person speaks for 60 seconds
+* One person times the speaker, starting with "Begin speaking now"
+* One person listens to the speaker and reports what he/she said

+Consider recording what the speaker says

+Repeated 3 times so each person takes one of the 3 roles

+## Test

+Everyone together records their solution proposal for the problem they had.